Computer Siksha

 High Resolution

 Correct Answer: C — Horizontal Rule <hr> stands for Horizontal Rule.
-It draws a horizontal line across the full width of the page, and developers typically use it as a visual divider between sections of content.
+It draws a horizontal line across the full width of the page, and developers consequently use it as a visual divider between sections of content.
 Additionally, like <br>, it is a self-closing (void) tag.
 Furthermore, you can customise its appearance using attributes like color, size, and width.
 Therefore, use <hr> whenever your page needs a clear visual break between sections.

 Mixed Review